 Yet it’s a scenario that Mary’s employees are used to, as they greet up to 490 guests a day on weekends.
-As the chain celebrates its 60th anniversary next year, the team has had a long time to work out details.
+The chain celebrates its 60th anniversary next year, and the team has had a long time to work out details.

 And considering that 26 of Mary’s 750 employees have worked with Mary’s for at least 20 years, the operation glides pretty smoothly across Mary’s 18 locations.

 The success is even more considerable, perhaps, since after founder Mary Fazio opened her Mary’s Pizza Shack in Boyes Hot Springs in 1959, all the stores remain family owned.
 Mary’s son Toto Albano took over daily operations in 1978, working as he had for decades alongside his wife, Peggy Albano, and his sister Anna Albano-Byerly.
 Fazio passed away in 1999, and today, Toto’s son Vince Albano is CEO, with various other Fazio grandchildren, great grandchildren and Albano in-laws working in positions all across the company.